 1. It's Tied to Lower Heart Disease Risk Factors

-New research exploring coffee drinking and heart disease risk shows that sipping your morning brew is probably protecting your heart in a few ways, according to the October 2022 findings reported by the Institute for Scientific Information on Coffee (ISIC).
+New research exploring coffee drinking and heart disease risk shows that sipping your morning brew is probably protecting your heart in a few ways.

 2. It's Associated With a Lower Risk of Heart Failure